CharlesNkdl/CharlesNkdl/README.md

 ### Hi there 👋

-I am Charles Nikdel, currently student at 42 Le Havre and licensed physiotherapist.
+I am Charles Nikdel, currently student at 42 Le Havre, Centrale Lille, ILIS and licensed physiotherapist.

 I currently live in Lille, France and aim to improve my skills !